Brussels griffon dog lying down

 Brussels Griffon breed statistics

-The American Brussels Griffon Association (ABGA) describes the roots of the breed as humble, dating back to the mid-1800s, when Belgian coachmen sought small terriers to control rat populations in stables.
+The American Brussels Griffon Association (ABGA) describes the roots of the breed as humble.
+They date back to the mid-1800s, when Belgian coachmen sought small terriers to control rat populations in stables.
 Belgian street dogs were bred with the German Affenpinscher to create a wire-coated stable dog known as the Griffons dโ€™Ecurier.
 Over time, those Griffons were crossed with a variety of breeds, including the Pug, the black and tan King Charles Spaniel, and the English Toy Spaniel.
 The end result: todayโ€™s Brussels Griffon.

 Appearance-wise, the breed is compact and sturdy.
 The Brussels Griffon weighs between eight and ten pounds, with the American Kennel Club (AKC) standard allowing for a maximum of 12 pounds.
 The breedโ€™s coat comes in both rough and smooth varieties and allowable colours include red, black, black and tan, or beige.
 This intelligent and determined breed is loaded with personality, a trait evidenced by its humanlike facial expressions.